PennyLaneAI/pennylane/doc/code/qml.rst

 **Module**: qml

-This top level module allows the direct import of all basic functions and classes of PennyLane.
+This module allows the direct import of all basic functions and classes of PennyLane.

 As a convention, pennylane is imported via: